Carl Akeley

 Carl Ethan Akeley (May 19, 1864 – November 17, 1926) was a pioneering American taxidermist, sculptor, biologist, conservationist, inventor, and nature photographer, noted for his contributions to American museums, most notably to the Milwaukee Public Museum, Field Museum of Natural History and the American Museum of Natural History.
-He is considered the father of modern taxidermy.
-He was the founder of the AMNH Exhibitions Lab, the interdisciplinary department that fuses scientific research with immersive design.
+He is considered by some to be the father of modern taxidermy.
+He was the founder of the AMNH Exhibitions Lab, an interdisciplinary department that fuses scientific research with immersive design.

 Career

 Akeley was born to Daniel Webster Akeley and Julia Glidden in Clarendon, New York, and grew up on a farm, attending school for only three years.
 He learned taxidermy from David Bruce in Brockport, New York, and then entered an apprenticeship in taxidermy at Ward's Natural Science Establishment in Rochester, New York.
 While at Ward's Akeley also helped mount P.T.
 Barnum's Jumbo after the latter was killed in a railroad accident.

 In 1886 Akeley moved on to the Milwaukee Public Museum (MPM) in Milwaukee, Wisconsin.
 Akeley remained in Milwaukee for six years, refining "model" techniques used in taxidermy.
 At the Milwaukee Public Museum, his early work consisted of animals found in Wisconsin prairies and woodlands.
 One of these was a diorama of a muskrat group, which is sometimes referred to as the first museum diorama; however, such dioramas, and dioramas depicting "habitat groups," dated back well into the early 1800s, and were quite popular with taxidermists in Victorian England.
 He also created historical reindeer and orangutan exhibits.

 Akeley left the Milwaukee Public Museum in 1892 and set up a private studio from which he continued to do contract work, including three mustangs for the Smithsonian Institution for exhibition at the World's Columbian Exposition.
 In 1896, he joined the Field Museum of Natural History in Chicago, where he developed his innovative taxidermy techniques, notably the creation of lightweight, hollow, but sturdy mannequins on which to mount the animals' skins.
 His techniques, which involved sculpting the realistic musculature of the animals in active poses before mounting the skin, were also notable for their life-like representation.
 Akeley was the Field Museum's chief taxidermist from 1896-1909 and prepared more than 130 mounted specimens and dioramas.
 His most famous creations include the "Fighting African Elephants" in the central hall of the Field Museum, killed by Akeley and his wife Delia Akeley before being brought to Chicago for mounting and first put on display in 1909.